wmhass/Sonoff-Tasmota-Custom/README.md

 ### Steps
 1. Install `Atom` and `PlatformIO`
-2. Make sure you can run the `PIO Build` target to build the firmware.
+2. Make sure you can run the `PIO Build (sonoff)` target to build the firmware.
-  - This step will build the firmware and save it into `.pio/build/sonoff/framework.bin`
+  - This step will build the firmware and save it into `.pioenvs/sonoff/framework.bin`
 3. Connect the FTDI Adapter to your computer and check if the adapter is recognized.
 One way to double check it is to open the `Serial Monitor` if you are using the `Atom/PlatformIO` IDE  and see if something like `/dev/cu.usbserial-XXXXX` appears in the list of ports.
 4. Connect the Sonoff to FTDI:
     1. Connect the FTDI VCC to the Sonoff VCC pin